Quantum-Optics-LKB/PhaseUtils/README.md

 Then, using the `clustering` routine we apply the second rule by checking if each nearest neighbor of the vortices in the queue belong to a dipole or not.
 If not, we can link each member of the queue to its closest neighbor.
 After having applied this function, we thus have a graph that completely represents the vortices that are not a dipole pair.\
 Finally, we only need to extract the connected components of this graph to retrieve the various clusters of vortices, which is a built-in feature of `networkx`'s `Graph` object.

-### The `main` function
+### Examples and tests

+An overview is presented within the `examples/demo_contrast.ipynb` Jupyter notebook.
+It explains the principles of off-axis holography.
-An overview is presented within the `main` function (that runs if you call `python velocity.py`).
-There are also some benchmarks to allow you to chose the best performing implementations between GPU and CPU.
-A sample of real phase data is given `v500_1_phase.gz` : a 1024 by 1024 array that contains 2981 vortices.
+There are also some benchmarks in `examples/tests.py` to allow you to chose the best performing implementations between GPU and CPU.
+A sample of real phase data is given `v500_1_phase.txt` : a 1024 by 1024 array that contains 2981 vortices.
 On this real data here are some typical times for a 8-core Intel Xeon / Nvidia GeForce RTX 3000 equipped laptop :
 - `vortex_detection` 50 ms
 - `vortex_detection_cp` 5 ms (1.7 ms on a RTX3090)
 - `helmholtz_decomposition` 130 ms